dsyer/async-wasm/README.md

 let wasm = await WebAssembly.instantiate(file, { "env": { "get": get, "callback": callback }, "wasi_snapshot_preview1": wasi.exports });
 wasi.memory = wasm.instance.exports.memory;
 ```

+but that "wasi" library is old and unmaintained, so it seems that WASI bindings for JavaScript are a bit of a blind spot.
+No-one expects you to need them?